Taela1/vmware_migration/README.md

 Type: UUID

 ### ip_assignment
 ipv4: First NIC will be attached to Exoscale network infrastructure and will receive a public IPv4 IP out of Exoscales pool via DHCP
 ipv6: First NIC will be attached to Exoscale network infrastructure and will receive a public IPv4 and IPv6 IP out of Exoscales pool via DHCP
 private: All NICs will be attached to Exoscale private networks configured.
-If no private networks configured VM will be deployed without NIC.
+If no private networks configured VM will be deployed without NIC

 The ip_assignment is unique and mandatory.
 Type: string